micahbeech/craftAnalysis/README.md

 So far, the analysis includes:
 - [Heartwood Farm](https://heartwoodfarm.ca)
 - [Block Three Brewing](https://www.blockthreebrewing.com)

 Note: These are all great small businesses and I highly recommend trying their products.
 They deliver to your door, often the same day you order!

 Prereqs to run:
 - Python 3.7+
+- selenium (
+'''
-- selenium ('''bash pip3 install selenium''')
+pip3 install selenium
+'''
+)
-- a chromedriver installed in your home directory (I used [this one](https://chromedriver.storage.googleapis.com/index.html?path=80.0.3987.106/)
+- a chromedriver installed in your home directory (I used [this one](https://chromedriver.storage.googleapis.com/index.html?path=80.0.3987.106/))

+Then just run
+'''
+bash python3 drinks.py
+'''
-Then just run '''bash python3 drinks.py''' and you're off!
+and you're off!